Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/05_Exercises_1.md

     that you just created.

     ```
-    rm -rf /scratch/project_465000523/$USER/eb-course
+    rm -rf /scratch/project_465000688/$USER/eb-course
     ```

 ### Installing a simple program without dependencies with EasyBuild

 The LUMI Software Library contains the package `eb-tutorial`.
-Install the version of the package for the `cpeCray` toolchain in the 22.08 version of the software stack.
+Install the version of the package for the `cpeCray` toolchain in the 22.12 version of the software stack.

-*At the time of this course, in early May 2023, we're still working on EasyBuild build recipes for the 22.12 version of the software stack.*

 ???
 Solution "Click to see the solution."
     -   We can check the